max-niederman/Protenix/docs/infer_json_format.md

 * `max_distance`: **[Required]** The upper bound distance (in Ångstrom) of the contact as expected by users.
 Notably, this is not a hard constraint; the model may predict a structure that does not satisfy the distance.

+We have prepared an [example](../examples/example_constraint.json) with pre-filled contact feature.

 >Protenix is trained on **protein-protein interfaces** and **protein-ligand interfaces**.
 Other types of interfaces are not supported in principle.
 Although you can draft a JSON specifying constraints for DNA-protein interfaces or ligand-ligand interfaces, the behavior is not guaranteed.

 ### Format of the model output